AmyPhung/amyphung.github.io/classes.md

 ---
 layout: page
 title: Classes & Experiences
+bigimg: /img/class.jpg
 ---

-## Olin Ground Robotic Autonomous Vehicle Lab Research
+## Olin Ground Robotic Autonomous Vehicle Lab Research (Fall 2017-Fall 2018)
-Of the many different research teams in Olin's Robotics Lab, I decided to join this team since it had the most systems-level work - there was a significant mechanical, electrical, and software component, unlike the other teams which were often primarily software-focused.
+Of the many different research teams in Olin's Robotics Lab, I decided to join this team since it had the most systems-level work - there was a significant mechanical, electrical, and software component, unlike most teams which were often primarily software-focused.
 #### Projects:
 - [Autonomous Tractor Platform](https://amyphung.github.io/gravl/)

 ---

-## Summer 2018 GE Internship
+## GE Internship (Summer 2018)
 I applied to this internship to learn about what career opportunities were available in a mechanical engineering environment and ended up learning a lot about what work is like in the industry.
 My assignment was on a Product Support Team for <a href="https://en.wikipedia.org/wiki/General_Electric_T700" target="blank">CT7/T700</a>  helicopter engines where I helped develop digital tools for the team.
 #### Projects:
 - [Rotorcraft Operations Center](https://amyphung.github.io/roc/ "Rotorcraft Operations Center")